ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ## Remove resources
 {:removeresources}

-1. Navigate to [{{site.data.keyword.Bluemix_short}} Dashboard](https://console.bluemix.net/dashboard/) > choose the region, Org and space where you have created the services.
+1. Navigate to [{{site.data.keyword.Bluemix_short}} Dashboard](https://console.bluemix.net/dashboard/) > choose the Location, Org and Space where you have created the services.
 2. Delete the respective {{site.data.keyword.DSX_short}}, {{site.data.keyword.sparks}}, {{site.data.keyword.pm_short}}, {{site.data.keyword.dashdbshort}} and {{site.data.keyword.cos_short}} services which you created for this tutorial.

 ## Related content